Oslo Beach

-Oslo Beach is a small coastal suburb located along the South Coast of KwaZulu-Natal, South Africa and forms part of the coastal town of Port Shepstone.
+Oslo Beach is a small coastal suburb located along the South Coast of KwaZulu-Natal, South Africa, forming part of the coastal town of Port Shepstone.

 Geography

 Oslo Beach lies just 3 kilometres (1.9 mi) south of Port Shepstone CBD and lies nestled between Port Shepstone to the north and Shelly Beach to the south.

 Facilities

 Education

 Oslo Beach is host to two schools, Creston College and Suid-Natal Primere Skool which is an Afrikaans school.
 Most schools in the Lower South Coast are situated in Port Shepstone and Margate.

-Fire Station
+Emergency & Fire Services

-The village is also the location of the Oslo Beach Fire Station, situated on Alesund Road, which is the main fire station in the Ray Nkonyeni Local Municipality.
+Oslo Beach Fire Station, situated on Alesund Road is the main fire station in the Ray Nkonyeni Local Municipality.

 Healthcare

-The nearest hospitals are in Port Shepstone Central, namely the Port Shepstone Regional Hospital and Hibiscus Hospital Port Shepstone.
+The nearest hospitals are in the Port Shepstone CBD, namely the Port Shepstone Regional Hospital and Hibiscus Hospital Port Shepstone.

 Retail

-Oslo Beach is largely a residential area with no retail facilities present, however the nearest malls to Oslo Beach are in close proximity, either in Port Shepstone CBD or Shelly Beach.
+Oslo Beach is largely a residential area with no retail facilities present, however the nearest malls to Oslo Beach are in close proximity, either in the Port Shepstone CBD or Shelly Beach.